BIMSBbioinfo/janggu/README.rst

 as well as relative to the context (e.g. whether the nucleotide sequence or epigenetic features best explain a certain property).

-`Beluga` aims to provide data structures and infrastructure to ease deep learning applications in the field of genomics.
+`Janggo` aims to provide data structures and infrastructure to ease deep learning applications in the field of genomics.
 This allows to focus on the hypothesis testing aspect of the deep learning application, rather than dealing with how to transform one file format into another one.

-In particular, `beluga2` offers
+In particular, `janggo2` offers

-1. **Genomics data structures**, including `DnaBlgDataset` for storing nucleotide sequences or `CoverageBlgDataset` for storing read coverage from next-generation sequencing experiments.
+1. **Genomics data structures**, including `DnaDataset` for storing nucleotide sequences or `CoverageDataset` for storing read coverage from next-generation sequencing experiments.
    These datasets bridge the transformation between raw input data and the required numpy.arrays that are used as input for a deep learning model based on `keras <keras.io>`_.
 2. **Different data storage options**: Datasets can be loaded directly into the CPU RAM.
    However, often genomics datasets are too large to maintain in the CPU RAM.
-Therefore, `Beluga` supports fetching data from files directly.
+Therefore, `Janggo` supports fetching data from files directly.
 Consequently, large scale analysis (requiring >100GB of memory) can also be run on a desktop system of moderate size (e.g. 32GB).
 3. **Built-in logging functionality**: For model training, evaluation and fitting which helps to monitor the correctness of the model.